 The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2019.
+The requirements of this Statement were initially to be effective for financial statements for periods beginning after December 15, 2019, but were extended to periods beginning after December 15, 2021, pursuant to GASB Statement No. 95.
 Earlier application is encouraged.
-LAFCO is in the process of determining the impact this Statement will have on the financial statements.
+Management does not anticipate this Statement will have a material impact on LAFCO's financial statements.